I Think About This a Lot: The Sopranos Edition

 In the third season, however, Meadow started showing signs of evolving.
 She strayed from the pre-med track and dated a cute, albeit extremely annoying, Columbia student.
 She also opted for slightly cropped tees and tight turtlenecks — never baring more skin than would be acceptable at Sunday dinner, but making it clear that the cute little girl who sang soprano next to Hunter Scangerello was a distant memory.

 At the end of the series, Meadow ends up falling somewhere between the two paths set out for her: while she defies her parents’ wishes and becomes a civil-rights attorney, she does retain ties to her criminal family by dating the son of one of Tony’s capos.
 Her sensible suits and work-appropriate pumps telegraph that she’s a Serious Person, but her expensive flat-ironed ombre highlights are a telltale sign that Meadow has more Carm in her than she thinks.
 Nonetheless, I have a special place in my heart for the Meadow of season one, making stir-fry with Hunter while singing “No Scrubs” and wearing a slightly cropped band tee that she probably found at Hot Topic.
 (No scrubs, Maedo?
-Then how do you explain the Jackie Aprile, Jr. arc?) —E.J.
+Then how do you explain the Jackie Aprile Jr. arc?) —E.J.
 Dickson

 Furio and Carmela’s sexual tension